Understanding What Happens If A Bill Goes To Collections: Your Guide To Debt Relief

 It’s essential to understand the debt collection process, your rights, and the available avenues for assistance.

-The Phases of Debt Collection
+The Phases Of Debt Collection

 Debt collection typically involves three phases.